Contact: Yonah Zeitz - 347-201-2768 - [email protected]

 Dr. Jocelynne Rainey, President & CEO, GOSO – Getting Out & Staying Out, said: "GOSO is overjoyed that the persistence, courage and advocacy by formerly incarcerated people, especially those who have experienced the horror of Rikers Island, and that of their families, neighbors and communities, have brought about this historic result.
 No longer will New Yorkers be incarcerated for technical violations of parole, or languish in jail while on parole with no access to a speedy and public hearing.
 Whether this mechanism would free 1 or 1,000 people, it needs to be immediately exercised.
 We are thankful to Governor Hochul for her swift action and leadership in signing this bill into law and freeing hundreds of our loved ones and neighbors during a humanitarian crisis in New York City jails."

-Alison Wilkey, Director of Public Policy, John Jay College Institute for Justice and Opportunity said: “We applaud Lieutenant Governor Hochul for signing Less is More: Community Supervision Revocation Reform Act.
+Alison Wilkey, Director of Public Policy, John Jay College Institute for Justice and Opportunity, said: “We applaud Lieutenant Governor Hochul for signing Less Is More: Community Supervision Revocation Reform Act.
 Many of our students can now live without fear of being sent back to jail arbitrarily and risk losing their classes and financial aid.
 We commend the New York State Legislature and the Governor for beginning to transform New York’s punitive parole system into one where people can thrive.”

 Scott Levy, Chief Policy Counsel at The Bronx Defenders, said: "The Bronx Defenders celebrates the signing of the Less Is More Act.
 It is a critical step toward remaking our broken parole system and decarcerating our jails and prisons.
 Incarcerating people, disproportionately Black and Brown New Yorkers, for technical parole violations is cruel and counterproductive.
 This bill will allow thousands of New Yorkers to maintain stable housing, keep jobs, and take care of their families."

-Tia Strothers, Project Coordinator at Black Freedom Project, said: “In the moment of a humanitarian crisis at Rikers Island, we applaud Governor Hochul for signing the Less is More Act into law, which will prevent people on parole from being re-incarcerated for minor, non-criminal infractions, and provide due process, rather than rip people on parole away from their communities.
+Tia Strother, Project Coordinator at Black Freedom Project, said: “In the moment of a humanitarian crisis at Rikers Island, we applaud Governor Hochul for signing the Less Is More Act into law, which will prevent people on parole from being re-incarcerated for minor, non-criminal infractions, and provide due process, rather than rip people on parole away from their communities.
 We congratulate the impacted people who shared their stories and their tireless advocacy for the sake of our communities.
 We celebrate the people who will be able to rejoin their families and communities as a result of this law.
 The time to decarcerate NY jails is now; the crisis at Rikers, where incarcerated people are crammed into showers for days at a time, is only one of many reasons why we need to decarcerate now.
 Notably, the Less Is More Act’s effective date is March 2022.
 We need the Governor to implement this bill immediately, so that our people can be free from the horrors on Rikers Island and in jails across the state.”

 Lt.
-Diane Goldstein (Ret.), Executive Director of the Law Enforcement Action Partnership (LEAP) said: “We were proud to support the Less is More Act alongside district attorneys, police, and county sheriffs, current and former corrections, parole, and probation commissioners, and the former Chief Judge of the State of New York.
+Diane Goldstein (Ret.), Executive Director of the Law Enforcement Action Partnership (LEAP) said: “We were proud to support the Less Is More Act alongside district attorneys, police, and county sheriffs, current and former corrections, parole, and probation commissioners, and the former Chief Judge of the State of New York.
 This new law will improve public safety by allowing New York to focus correctional and supervision resources on the greatest threats to safety while removing barriers to re-entry which disproportionately affect people of color.”

 Tara Klein, Senior Policy Analyst at United Neighborhood Houses, said: "United Neighborhood Houses is thrilled to stand with Governor Hochul as she signs the Less Is More NY Act (S.1144A/A.5576A) into law.
 The settlement houses we work with are attuned to the individual- and community-level trauma that comes from people being removed from their communities for a nonviolent parole violation and placed back in an isolated institution.
 By ending the practice of arresting someone for a technical parole violation and strengthening due process provisions, we can begin to heal this trauma and strengthen communities, while also reducing over-incarceration and saving the State money.
 Thank you to Governor Hochul for her bold action today and to the bill sponsors, Lt.
 Governor Benjamin in the Senate and Assemblymember Souffrant Forrest, for championing this legislation."